-Live Event: May 2, 2019 at 1:00pm Eastern (US)
+Live Event: March 7, 2019 at 1:00pm Eastern (US)

 Kris Ludwig is a staff scientist at the United States Geological Survey where she is part of a team that responds to natural disaster events.
 She has participated in the response effort for Hurricane Sandy and the Kilauea eruption, among many others.
-Kris is also an assistant professor in the Department of Earth and Space Sciences at the University of Washington.
+Kris is also an affiliate assistant professor in the Department of Earth and Space Sciences at the University of Washington.

-Name: Kris Ludwig
+Name: Kristin (Kris) Ludwig

-Company: United States Geological Survey
+Company: United States Geological Survey (USGS)

 What does your organization do?